DontEatThemCookies/HQ9/README.md

 # David Costell's HQ9+

-## Announcement: Development on Phoenix Engine REMAINS ACTIVE, however a new HQ9+ implementation written in Go is also being worked on!
-Stay tuned!
+## Announcement: Development has been focused into two implementations: Phoenix Engine REMAINS ACTIVELY DEVELOPED, while a new implementation in Go codenamed Cheetah has just gotten its first beta released!

 This repository contains my HQ9+ implementations.
 They are licensed under the MIT License.